rahil627/experimental-game-anarchy/README.md

 come 'n hang out at [the discord!](https://discord.gg/9auBPX)
-if that's empty, you can read 'n contribute to [the wiki](https://github.com/Rahil627/experimental-game-anarchy/wiki)
+if that's empty, you can read 'n contribute to [the wiki](https://github.com/Rahil627/experimental-game-anarchy/wiki) or maybe you want to halp build [the site](https://forest.willowolf.com)?

 note to self: remember to open access to edit the wiki (under settings for this repo)